chainpatrol/proposals/proposals/site-allowed-contracts.md

 Show a warning to the user when triggering a transaction if the contract does not match the list published by the website.

+This should be done for all transactions coming from the site that have a contract included.

 ## Log an Error

 A console error should be logged to make it easier for the site's developers to detect when their site is having a problem due to transactions not matching their contract list.